-Tuition for the Cornell Baker Program in Real Estate is posted on the Cornell Graduate School website as a Tier 1 Professional Degree MPS RE degree.
-Visit the Graduate School website for more information on costs and financial aid.
+Tuition for the Cornell Baker Program in Real Estate is posted on the Cornell Graduate School website as a tier 1 professional MPS-RE degree.
+For more information on the cost of attendance, please visit the Graduate School Costs & Funding page.

 The Baker Program requires a non-refundable deposit of $1,500 to secure admission, payable at the time of acceptance, which will be credited to your first-fall-semester bursar account.

 Most Baker Program students rely on a combination of federal and private loans to finance their educational and living expenses.
 The university's Office of Financial Aid and Student Employment is an excellent resource for identifying loans and loan packages to help finance your education.

 If you submit your application by one of the Baker Program's first two deadlines—November 30 and January 15—you will automatically be considered for merit-based funding.
 During each admission period, an average of one-third of our incoming class receives funding as a part of the admission offer.
 The amount of the offers varies, with our goal of making your education more affordable.